 • Fingers: When it comes to applying liquid products, I simply love using my fingers.
 Liquid and cream blushes are no different.
 It’s an especially nice method if the blush you use is a little thicker, because the heat from your fingers will warm up the cream and make it spread more nicely.
 You apply the blush with circular motions, and it gives a light and naturally blended wash of color.

-• Sponge or Beauty Blender: If you don’t like using your fingers, a damp beauty blender or sponge can also be a great way to apply cream blushes.
+• Sponge or Beauty Blender: If you don’t like using your fingers, a damp beauty blender or a makeup sponge can also be a great way to apply cream blushes.
 You can first stipple on the cream blush, and then use a clean sponge-end for blending.
 Sponges give you a lot of control over how light or how strong of an application you will have.

 • Duo-Fiber Brush: A small duo-fiber brush can give a quick and well-blended application of cream or liquid blush.
 You dip your brush into the blush, and apply it to the cheeks in a rounded, circular motion.
 If you are nervous about a very pigmented blush, you can even blend a bit of foundation into it before applying, for a more sheer look.